T0nyX1ang/Mathematical-Modeling/README.md

 # Mathematical-Modeling
 For Mathematical Modeling Contest in September.
-This are useful tools we may use.
+These are useful tools we may use.
 ## ezga.m
   * Using *Sheffield University's GA Toolbox* [http://codem.group.shef.ac.uk/index.php/ga-toolbox] to optimize minimum searching of a function.